mhinze/ShortBus/README.md

 * Business concepts as first class citizens

 ### In Production
-ShortBus is in production powering the server API for a major ecommerce mobile application.
+ShortBus is in production powering the server APIs for major ecommerce applications.